 How often should an industrial warehouse be maintained?

-The periodicity with which the maintenance of an industrial warehouse should be carried out isn’t something easy to define, it depends on several factors and on what needs to be maintained.
+The periodicity with which the maintenance of an warehouse should be carried out isn’t something easy to define, it depends on several factors and on what needs to be maintained.

 For example, the frequency of maintenance activities for forklifts and other mechanical equipment depends on the manufacturer’s specifications.

 Therefore, it’s advisable to take into account the manufacturers specifications when carrying out the industrial maintenance plan for the company’s existing machinery and equipment.